Helping students to champion the fight against climate change

-We were approached by Amber Energy to build The Student Energy Project.
-The objective of the project was to collect data on student energy consumption and reward users for making an eff ort to improve their personal C02 footprint.
+Amber Energy has a simple mission: to fix utilities, save the planet and make people happy.
+The team approached Big Lemon to join forces and work on a project that sought to collect data on student energy consumption and reward users for making an effort to improve their personal C02 footprint.

-The platform allows students to view valuable insight into their energy usage at halls.
-An algorithm collects raw data from student block energy and water meters, which is then normalised against degree days and weather factors, cross referenced with historical and occupancy data, and then stored in a MongoDB database.
+This involved creating an algorithm which would collect raw data from student block energy and water meters, which is then normalised against degree days and weather factors, cross referenced with historical and occupancy data, and then stored in a MongoDB database.